isaacg11/starterTemplate-Vote-Object-API/README.md

 2) **Establish object to be voted**
 - Go to your Stamplay editor and go to the **Data** section.
 Then go to **Objects**
-- Establish what object in the collection your going to upvote/downvote by getting it's **object Id**.
+- Establish which object in the collection your going to upvote/downvote by getting it's **object Id**.

 3) **Upvote Object**
 ```